maldroid/hardware-hacking/attack.md

 # Performing a timing attack
-There are two password gueses in our capture file.
 First, create a new Analyser for Channel 0, same way you did it for Channel 1.
-Now you can see that the two password guesses are `xxxxx` and `pxxxx`.
+Now you can see that there are two password guesses in our capture and they are `xxxxx` and `pxxxx`.
 The first character of the second guess is correct so it should take longer to validate that guess.

 To find out if that's the case we need to measure the time it takes between the end of transmission of the last character on Channel 0 (the one where we send the password guess to the board) and the beginning of the `Incorrect password!` response on Channel 1.
 For that we need to zoom in (by scrolling) on the second "dip" (data transmission) on Channel 1.
 Now go to the "Annotations" box on the right and click on `A1`.
 Snap the timing marker to the end of the transmission on Channel 0 (where the channel goes high).
-Click on `A2` and snap it to the beginning of the trasmission on Channel 1 (where the channel goes low).
+Click on `A2` and snap it to the beginning of the transmission on Channel 1 (where the channel goes low).

 Your screen should look similar to the screenshot below.